rule

 Text 9

-Not so long thereafter gave He, the son of Krishna, attaining full youth, rise to enchantment with the woman looking at Him.
+Not so long thereafter was He, the son of Krishna, attaining full youth, very enchanting to the women who saw Him.
+(Vedabase)

 Text 10

-My best, lovingly approached she with a bashful smile, raised eyebrows and glances and gestures of sexual attraction Him, her husband, the most beautiful one in the society with His long arms and eyes spread wide like a lotus.
+My best, lovingly approached she with a bashful smile, raised eyebrows and glances and gestures of sexual attraction Him, her husband, the most beautiful one in society with His long arms and eyes with the form of a lotus petal.
+(Vedabase)

 Text 11

-To her said the Supreme Lord as Krishna's own son: 'O mother in your attitude differently acting like a girlfriend you overstep the mood of motherly affection.'
+To her said the Supreme Lord in the form of Krishna's own son: 'O mother in your attitude differently acting like a girlfriend you overstep the mood of motherly affection.'
+(Vedabase)

 Text 12